 All the clutches and bands in an automatic transmission are controlled by diaphragms that are designed to leak at a specified rate.
 A clutch or band is actuated by controlling the volume and pressure of the flow of fluid to it.
 To disengage that clutch or band, one cannot reverse the flow of the fluid, one can only slow up and stop that flow, and the predetermined leakage rate allows the clutch or band to disengage.
 Consider that any gear change involves more than one clutch and/or band.
 Many different components may be engaging and disengaging simultaneously.

 A valve body is an aluminum housing with many dozens of passageways filled with steel pistons, springs, balls and electronic solenoid control valves.
-Old fluid with more filth than the Ohio River is really going to wear the aluminum badly and cause a loss of the fluid control necessary to work all those clutches and bands in smooth unison.
+Old fluid with more filth than a sewer plant is really going to wear the aluminum badly and cause a loss of the fluid control necessary to work all those clutches and bands in smooth unison.
 The transmissions can beat themselves to death or slip like bananas on ice.
 This can cause transmission failure no matter how well rebuilt the rest of the transmission may be.
 Valve bodies vary in price, generally between $1000 to $2000, which is why rebuilders generally do not replace them.

 At Karmakanix, we use mostly factory transmissions which virtually all come with new valve bodies, hence the price.
 For transmissions which are not available from the dealer, we give our local rebuilder free reign to replace the valve body with a new unit.
 With some cars such as Eurovans, we require a new valve body.
 With older cars with non-electronic transmissions, such as Vanagons, where new valve bodies are not available, we depend on our rebuilder to evaluate when a valve body has too much wear and must be replaced with a used unit.